Katrina Pierce Charged With Using Names Of Homicide Victims To Collect Tax Refunds And Stimulus Checks, And She Has Gone To Prison Before For Similar Schemes

 She also filed for loans using the name of an agriculture business in southern Illinois, a small business owner from Idaho, and one farmer in Montana and two in Iowa, the complaint said.

-The IRS agent talked with the boyfriend of Pierce’s niece, who admitted that he and his girlfriend lived in the West Englewood building that was used as the address on many of the tax return filings and loan applications, the complaint said.
+The IRS agent talked with the boyfriend of Pierce’s niece, who admitted that he and his girlfriend lived on the second floor of the West Englewood building that was used as the address on many of the tax return filings and loan applications, the complaint said.
 He said Pierce had gone to jail for 11 years for fraud before, and said Pierce had had a falling out with his girlfriend, the complaint said.

 The niece’s boyfriend said Pierce had moved in with them after getting out of prison in April 2019, and had moved out around spring 2020, the complaint said.
 He told the agent that Pierce did not like him because he stood in the way of Pierce defrauding her niece, the complaint said.